Even celebrities are having a fun time with the Google Arts and Culture app

 Minnie Driver

 Edvard Munch, a renowned Norwegian painter from the 19th century, definitely had Driver in mind when painting The Scream.
-Lets just say he was ahead of the times.
+Let us just say he was ahead of the times.

 Ron Funches